Scalar curvature operator for models of loop quantum gravity on a cubical graph: Regularization of the Ricci scalar

-The regularization of first derivatives of the densitized triad is given by \Eq{DeltaE}.
-We take

-as the discretized, symmetric expression approximating the derivative $\partial_aE^b_i$ at $v$.
-The flux variables entering the above expression are parallel transported from their respective nodes $v_a^+$ and $v_a^-$ to $v$ along the edge connecting the two nodes.
-The construction is illustrated by \Fig{fig:dE}, where the left and right panels depict respectively the regularization of the derivatives $\partial_zE^z_i(v)$ and $\partial_xE^z_i(v)$.
-Note that only the surfaces $S^b(v_a^+)$ and $S^b(v_a^-)$ are involved in the regularization of the first derivative $\partial_aE^b_i$ at $v$.
-The surface $S^b(v)$, which is also shown in \Fig{fig:dE}, will be used in the regularization of second derivatives of the triad, to which we now turn our attention.

-We must consider separately the regularization of the pure second derivatives $\partial_a^2E^b_i$ and the mixed second derivatives $\partial_a\partial_bE^c_i$ (with $a\neq b$).
-Starting with the case of the pure second derivatives, we observe that the most straightforward discretization of a second derivative,
+In addition to first derivatives, we must also deal with the regularization of second covariant derivatives of the densitized triad.
+Here we have to consider separately the regularization of the ''pure'' second derivatives $\D_a^2E^b$ and the mixed second derivatives $\D_a\D_bE^c$, as the basic setup used for the regularization will be different in the two cases.
+For pure second derivatives, we take

-is already symmetric between the positive and negative directions of the coordinate axis, so it can be taken as the template according to which we regularize the pure second derivatives of the densitized triad.
-Hence we define
+as the basic pattern according to which the derivative is regularized.
+This expression, which represents the most straightforward discretization of the second derivative, is already symmetric between the positive and negative coordinate directions.
+For the mixed second derivatives of the triad, we will construct a suitable implementation of a symmetric discretization scheme

-as the object representing the discretization of the second derivative $\partial_a^2E^b_i$ at $v$.
-As before, the parallel transports are taken along the edges connecting $v_b^+$ and $v_b^-$ to $v$.
-When $\epsilon$ is small, we have

-so the expression \eqref{DaaE} is indeed a valid approximation of the pure second derivative.
-An illustration is again provided by \Fig{fig:dE}, with the left and right diagrams representing respectively the regularization of the derivatives $\partial_z^2E^z_i(v)$ and $\partial_x^2E^z_i(v)$.

-We then move on to consider the mixed second derivatives of the triad.
-The simplest possible discretization of a mixed second derivative, which does not single out a preferred direction of any coordinate axis, is given by

-The corresponding discretization of the derivative $\partial_a\partial_bE^c_i$ at $v$ will involve the four nodes diagonally adjacent to $v$ in the plane which contains $v$ and is spanned by the $x^a$- and $x^b$-coordinate directions of the background coordinate system.
-We denote these nodes by $v_{ab}^{++}$, $v_{ab}^{+-}$, $v_{ab}^{-+}$ and $v_{ab}^{--}$, with the superscript of each node indicating the quadrant of the $ab$-coordinate plane in which the node lies (see \Fig{fig:ddE}).
+That is, the mixed second derivative $\D_a\D_bE^c$ at a given node $v$ will be regularized in terms of a discretization which uses the four nodes diagonally adjacent to the central node $v$ in the plane containing $v$ and spanned by the $x^a$- and $x^b$-coordinate axes of the background coordinate system.

-The flux variables employed in the regularization should again be parallel transported to $v$ from their respective nodes.
-However, here we encounter the issue that there are two equally viable paths which can be used to perform each of the parallel transports.
-We choose to resolve this issue simply by averaging over the two possibilities\footnote{This choice is distinguished from the other possible choices by the property of guaranteeing that the second derivative $\partial_a\partial_bE^c_i$ retains its symmetry in $a$ and $b$ under discretization.}.
-To this end, let us introduce the notation

-where the subscripts on the right-hand side specify the route along which the parallel transport from $v_{ab}^{++}$ to $v$ is taken.
-A similar notation applies in an evident manner to the other three nodes entering the construction.
-We then define